A non-injective version of Wigner's theorem: Introduction

 Wigner's theorem plays an important role in mathematical foundations of quantum mechanics.
 Pure states of a quantum mechanical system are identified with rank one projections (see, for example, \cite{Var}) and Wigner's theorem \cite{Wigner} characterizes all symmetries of the space of pure states as unitary and anti-unitary operators.
 We present a non-injective version of this result in terms of linear operators on the real vector space of self-adjoint finite rank operators which send rank one projections to rank one projections.

 Let $H$ be a complex Hilbert space.
-For every natural $k<\dim H$ we denote by ${\mathcal P}_{k}(H)$ the set of all rank $k$ projections, i.e. self-adjoint idempotents of rank $k$.
-Let ${\mathcal F}_{s}(H)$ be the real vector space formed by all self-adjoint finite rank operators on $H$.
-This vector space is spanned by ${\mathcal P}_{k}(H)$ for every $k$.
+For every natural $k<\dim H$ we denote by ${\mathcal P}_{k}(H)$ the set of all rank $k$ projections, i.e. bounded self-adjoint idempotent operators of rank $k$.
+Let ${\mathcal F}_{s}(H)$ be the real vector space of all self-adjoint finite rank operators on $H$.
+This vector space is spanned by ${\mathcal P}_{k}(H)$, see e.g. \cite[Lemma 2.1.5]{Molnar-book}.

 Classical Wigner's theorem says that every bijective transformation of ${\mathcal P}_{1}(H)$ preserving the angle between the images of any two projections, or equivalently, preserving the trace of the composition of any two projections, is induced by a unitary or anti-unitary operator.
 The first rigorous proof of this statement was given in \cite{LM}, see also \cite{Uh} for the case when $\dim H\ge 3$.
-By the non-bijective version of this result \cite{Bar}, arbitrary (not necessarily bijective) transformation of ${\mathcal P}_{1}(H)$ preserving the angles between the images of projections (it is clear that such a transformation is injective) is induced by a linear or conjugate-linear isometry.
+By the non-bijective version of this result \cite{Bar, Barv, Geher1}, arbitrary (not necessarily bijective) transformation of ${\mathcal P}_{1}(H)$ preserving the angles between the images of projections (it is clear that such a transformation is injective) is induced by a linear or conjugate-linear isometry.

-Various analogues of Wigner's theorem for ${\mathcal P}_{k}(H)$ can be found in \cite{Geher,GeherSemrl,Gyory,Molnar1,Molnar-book,Molnar2,Pankov1,Pankov2,Semrl}.
-In particular, transformations of ${\mathcal P}_{k}(H)$ preserving the principal angles between the images of any two projections and transformations preserving the trace of the composition of any two projections (these conditions are not equivalent if $k\ne 1,\dim H-1$) are determined in \cite{Molnar1,Molnar2} and \cite{Geher}, respectively.
+Various analogues of Wigner's theorem for ${\mathcal P}_{k}(H)$ can be found in \cite{Geher,GeherSemrl,Gyory,Molnar1,Molnar-book,Molnar2,Pankov1,Pankov2,Pankov-book-w,Semrl}.
+In particular, transformations of ${\mathcal P}_{k}(H)$ preserving principal angles between the images of any two projections and transformations preserving the trace of the composition of any two projections are determined in \cite{Molnar1,Molnar2} and \cite{Geher}, respectively.
 All such transformations are induced by linear or conjugate-linear isometries, except in the case $\dim H=2k\ge 4$ when there is an additional class of transformations.
 The description of transformations preserving the trace of the composition given in \cite{Geher} is based on the following fact from \cite{Molnar1}: every transformation of ${\mathcal P}_{k}(H)$ preserving the trace of the composition of two projections can be extended to an injective linear operator on ${\mathcal F}_{s}(H)$.
 So, there is an intimate relation between Wigner's type theorems mentioned above and results concerning linear operators sending projections to projections \cite{ACh, Pankov3,SChM,Stormer}.

 Consider a linear operator $L$ on ${\mathcal F}_{s}(H)$ such that